olliNiinivaara/Hellopikari/README.md

 By default Pikari runs at port 8080. you can change this with port parameter.

 ## The index
 When Pikari first starts, it creates _index.html_ to it's directory and serves it as home page.
-Index asks user name and lists all subdirectories as installed applications, including _Admin_ application, which is created for administering Pikari.
+Index asks user name and lists all subdirectories as installed applications, including _Admin_ application, which is created for managing other Pikari apps.
 You can change _index.html_ and admin files as you wish (The original(s) will be recreated if you delete file(s)).
 At first, _Admin_ is the only available application.
-To install another application, open _Admin_ by clicking it and enter the admin password.
+To install another application, open _Admin_ by clicking it and enter admin password.

 ## Installing an application
 1. In Admin, Select Upload new application from...Git repository